andremann/SKG-IF/docs/source/datasources.rst

 Version control
 ----
-:Description: If data versioning is supported: the data source explicitly allows the deposition of different versions of the same object
+:Description: If data versioning is supported: the :ref:`Data source <Data source>` explicitly allows the deposition of different versions of the same object
 :Type: Boolean
 :Use: Optional (0..1)